 In the spirit of cutting the BS and keeping it short, here are the main bits you need to know:

 What?
-China’s version of TikTok is testing storefronts on its platform with a couple hundred eCommerce companies.
+China’s version of TikTok is testing storefronts on its platform with a couple of hundred eCommerce companies.

 Why?
 They’ve identified the need to monetize quickly and provide eCommerce advertisers with more ways to spend and earn through the platform.